UW-IT Mentoring connects UW–Madison employees with fellow colleagues in peer relationships that enhance skills, knowledge and experience.

 The program will match mentors with mentees who will then establish clear expectations and goals in their mentoring relationship.
 A flexible one-year format with clear expectations and outcomes for those in a mentoring relationship.

 The year will consist of a series of sponsored events to support and grow these relationships and promote cross-campus collaboration, focusing on fostering mentoring relationships in times of uncertainty.
-To sign up, just fill out a mentor or mentee survey below before December 15, 2023.
+Signups for 2024 have closed.
+Please join the mailing list to hear about upcoming events and mentorship opportunities open to all IT staff!

 This program was sponsored by the CIO and developed by the UW IT Onboarding Team.